henomis/ai-reviewer/README.md

-# Git AI Reviewer
+# AI Reviewer

-Git AI Reviewer is a Go application that uses OpenAI's GPT-4 model to review code snippets.
+AI Reviewer is a Go application that uses OpenAI's GPT-4o model to review code snippets.
 It allows users to submit a code snippet for review and generates feedback based on the code.

 ## Getting Started